kamfon/bertie/README.md

 # bertie
-this is my first repo, just for self-test!  followed by <<erlang programming>>
+this is my first repo, just for self-test!  followed by the book: erlang programming